 Relevant Clean Air regulations and how they apply to you

 There are currently several legislative levels of Clean Air approvals, which relate to various geographical areas within New Zealand.
-It is best to be aware of not only the current requirements, but future changes.
+It is best to be aware of not only the current requirements, but possible future changes.
 In some areas, these requirements may affect the ability to use certain fires, maybe not now, but also in the future.

 Current Standards for Wood Fires